rnkn/portfolio/_pages/about.md

 He has collaborated with world-renowned musicians and sound artists including Lawrence English, Norman Westberg (Swans), and Heinz Riegler.
 His work has screened in Australia, Austria, Germany, Serbia, and the United States.
-He obtained his Bachelors degree in Philosophy from the University of Queensland in 2012.
+He obtained his Bachelor's degree in Philosophy from the University of Queensland in 2013.

 Contact
 -------